denis-sokolov/remove-github-forks/CONTRIBUTING.md

 As your token provides access to your account and thus could be abused if made public.

-If you did provide your token, you should [revoke it](https://github.com/settings/tokens) immediatly.
+If you did provide your token, you should [revoke it](https://github.com/settings/tokens) immediately.